 Selling Inherited Home with an Agent

-If you want the most amount of money for the property, listing on the MLS with a real estate agent is typically your best option.
+If you want market value for the property, listing on the MLS with a real estate agent is typically your best option.
 However, this comes with making repairs and getting the home into market ready condition, which your scenario may or may not make more difficult (e.g. out-of-state inheritance).

-Selling with an agent begins with fixing up the property to market standards.
+Selling with a real estate agent begins with fixing up the property to market standards.
 If you choose this route, plan to get quotes from multiple contractors to get estimates on the cost of repairs.
 Account for the time it will take to make the repairs, as well.

-Agent commissions are typically 5 to 6 percent , and they do not always include the cost to stage and market the home properly– these are questions to ask an agent about before deciding to list the home with him/her.
+Agent commissions are typically 5 to 6 percent, and they do not always include the cost to stage and market the home properly– these are questions to ask an agent before deciding to list the home with him/her.

 Closing costs for the seller are the final expense and are typically one to three percent of the home’s value (in a seller’s market, these costs can be negotiated to be covered by the buyer).